Arkolis/Torsion/README.md

 **WARNING:** Torsion currently needs a [new XML libary](https://github.com/SickheadGames/Torsion/issues/1) and possibly an [update of VisualStudio](https://github.com/SickheadGames/Torsion/issues/7) before it can compile and run again.

+Fork can successfully build with VS2022 and using the tinyxml2.
+Some of this might be broken so please let me know.

 ## Documentation and Help

 The documentation can be found [here in the repo](/docs).